davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 </table>
 </div>

-I prefer the hybrid or flat structure, but there's nothing stopping you starting simple and changing your mind later.
+I prefer the flat or hybrid structure, as it significantly de-clutters the project outline.

 ### Global concerns

-As mentioned [earlier](#base-config) it's nice to be able to silo those domain-*less* folders and config options.

-For concerns which take more of a foundational role, I group under `base` or `core`:
+#### Folders

+You might also consider moving infrequently-accessed concerns to a `base` or `core` layer:

 ```
 +- src
     +- core
-    |   +- assets
     |   +- middleware
     |   +- modules
+    |   +- plugins
     |   +- utils
     +- ...
 ```